-She was united in wedlock with her first spouse, John W. Boucher (July 21, 1811-1848), also spelled "Bouscher," said to have been the son of Henry and Elizabeth (Wright) Boucher.
+She was united in wedlock with her first spouse, John W. Bouscher (July 21, 1811-1848), also spelled "Boucher," said to have been the son of Henry and Elizabeth (Wright) Bouscher.

 The couple produced five known offspring -- Harmon Bouscher, Elizabeth Boucher, Henry Boucher, Isaiah Boucher and Anna Maria "Ann" Boucher.

 After the birth of their eldest son, the Bouchers decided to depart from Somerset County and pursue other fortunes in the west.
 Sometime between 1836 and 1838, they pushed into Illinois and put down roots on a farm in Jackson County's northern district.